layilin/SP23-33852/_texts/sc-page119.md

 [^f119n5]: Apicius, a name used for several Roman connoisseurs of luxury but especially Marcus Gavius Apicius, a gourmet who lived during the reign of Tiberius (CE 14-37).
 He exhausted his fortune on feasts and committed suicide rather than economize.

 [^f119n6]: Jew-fish, the Atlantic goliath grouper (*Epinephelus itajara*).
 A large sporting and food fish of warm coastal waters.
 Its range includes the Caribbean, the Atlantic, and the Pacific.
 Now a critically endangered species.
 Because it is not clear if the name "jewfish" invokes a history of anti-Semitic associations, it was officially changed in 2001 by the American Fisheries Society to "Atlantic goliath grouper."

+[^f119n7]: Also known as the king mackerel (*Scomberomorus cavalla*), which is found in the western Atlantic from Massachusetts to Brazil.

 ---